 - The Studio C sketch "Man's Last Words Before Execution" takes this to its logical extreme, with the man in question coming up with increasingly worse and worse last words.
 Even the executioner thinks they're the worst last words ever.

-- In Too Old to Die Young, right before Janey gets her brains blown out by getting shot in the eye, she weakly let's out a "Mom" before she's killed.
-Given that she's a teenage girl who looks like she's about to wet herself while staring down the barrel of a gun, it makes sense that's where her overloaded brain would go.
+- In Too Old to Die Young, right before Janey gets shot in the eye, she weakly lets out a "Mom" before she's killed, which is understandable as she's a teenager.

 - In Alpha Protocol's "Thorton Inc." ending, if you choose to kill Leland, then Mike tells Leland that the data disk he gave Leland was actually a mine.
 Leland's last words are a confused "What?"